yff0428/DPL-SG2/README.md

 # DPL-SG2
-This is a generative model about enhanced image perception of marine organisms.
+This is a generative model about enhanced image perception of marine organisms.The model code and pre-trained model will be published after the paper is published, so stay tuned ......